 Prepare smarter with AI

-Interview Copilot predicts the questions you are most likely to face, generates personalized STAR responses, and tracks your preparation progress from application to offer.
+Interview Copilot predicts the questions you are most likely to face, generates personalized STAR responses based on your experience, and tracks your preparation progress from application to offer.